 - Check for feeling and strength in your hand and fingers.

 X-rays.
-These imaging tests provide detailed pictures of dense structures, like bone.
-Most causes of compression of the ulnar nerve cannot be seen on an x-ray.
-However, your doctor may take x-rays of your elbow or wrist to look for bone spurs, arthritis, or other places that the bone may be compressing the nerve.
+X-rays provide detailed pictures of dense structures, like bone.
+Most causes of compression of the ulnar nerve cannot be seen on an X-ray.
+However, your doctor may take X-rays of your elbow or wrist to look for bone spurs, arthritis, or other places that the bone may be compressing the nerve.

 Nerve conduction studies.
 These tests can determine how well the nerve is working and help identify where it is being compressed.

-During a nerve conduction test, the nerve is stimulated in one place and the time it takes for there to be a response is measured.
-Several places along the nerve will be tested and the area where the response takes too long is likely to be the place where the nerve is compressed.
+During a nerve conduction test, the nerve is stimulated in one place, and the time it takes for there to be a response is measured.
+Several places along the nerve will be tested; the area where the response takes too long is likely to be the place where the nerve is compressed.